bcgov/bctw-api/data-collector/doc/ATS.md

 #### Running in a docker container:
 1. Open a terminal and cd into the data-collector directory
 1. Similar to the API development setup, copy the oc command line tools into the data-collector directory.
 See _DEV_SETUP.md_ for more details.
-1. If a local downloads directory exists, remove it to ensure Docker can grant the correct positions
+1. If a local downloads directory exists, remove it to ensure Docker can grant the correct permissions
 1. Build the image
    ```
    docker build -t data-collector .